ekohilas/who-tests-the-testers/pycon-au-2024/slides.md

 ```
 <!-- .element: data-id="pipeline-test" -->

-As the author mentioned earlier, this programmatic approach does let you,
+As the authors mentioned earlier, this programmatic approach does let you,

 ------
 <!-- .element: data-auto-animate -->